Homemade Butter Recipe

 - Higher quality cream = better butter.
 We use a 36% milk-fat cream for a creamier texture and more delicious taste.

-- If you're eating the butter right away, you don't need to rinse it.
+- If you’re eating the butter right away, you don’t need to rinse it.
 A little buttermilk in it actually makes it taste amazing.
-If you're storing it for any length of time, we recommend rinsing it because it will keep it from spoiling and extend its shelf life.
+If you’re storing it for any length of time, I recommend rinsing it to help prevent spoilage and extend its shelf life.

 - You can flavor your butter with citrus zest, minced garlic, or freshly chopped herbs.